microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 this is something that will be considered if profiling shows us that
 * multiple duplicate root signatures is a common scenario and
 * parsing them takes a significant amount of time.

+### Reused / share D3D code

+We could conceivably just use the D3D12 `D3D12_VERSIONED_ROOT_SIGNATURE_DESC` datastructures for this, rather than building our own parallel versions.
+Also, we could even try and get D3D's serialization code open-sourced so we don't need to maintain multiple implementations of it.
+This doesn't mesh well with LLVM since it would be adding external dependencies.
+We would also need to ensure that LLVM can be built in all the host environments it supports - this means binary dependencies are not viable, and any existing code would likely need to be reworked so much for portability and comformance with LLVM coding conventions that the effort would not be worthwhile.

 ## Acknowledgments (Optional)